tonimelisma/gomediaimport/README.md

 # gomediaimport

-gomediaimport is a tool designed to automatically import pictures and videos from SD cards on macOS.
+gomediaimport is a tool designed to automatically import pictures and videos from SD cards or other volumes.
 It simplifies the process of managing and organizing your media files.
+It can automatically import media from inserted removable volumes on macOS.

 ## Features

-- Automatic import from SD cards
+- Automatic import from SD cards or other volumes
 - Configurable import settings
 - Support for various media file types
 - Optional file organization by date